anupcowkur/Frog/README.md

 # Deprecated
 This tool is no longer maintained.
-It will work fine but no new issues, feature requests etc will be accepted.
 You can still use the source as reference to make your own custom CLI tools.

 # Frog